leighrobertson512/blog/content/classes/2019-summer-pi-bots.md

 Tags: raspberry pi, device
 Illustration: raspberry-pi-stock.jpg
 Author: Wray Mills
-Summary: Raspberry Pi Device Engineering
+Summary: Raspberry Pi Bots
 Status: draft

 ## Description

 Camp Session
-July 22 - 25, 9 - 12pm
+July 22 - 25, 1 - 4pm

-Campers create a cool technology project using a mini computing device (Raspberry Pi), coding skills and of course, their imaginations.
+What is a bot exactly?
+Our campers will learn by creating a bot using a Raspberry Pi and accessories, language skills, coding skills and of course, their imaginations.
 Materials fee to take home the project.

 ## Instructors